 The financing structure is also of interest to buyers.
-In this context, prospective buyers will particularly check whether liabilities need to be repaid in the short term.
-Such repayments might have to be refinanced by the buyers.
+In this context, prospective buyers will check in particular whether liabilities need to be repaid in the short term.
+Such upcoming payouts would have to be refinanced by the buyers, if necessary.

-Finally, in the financial due diligence process, prospective buyers will also evaluate the assets of the company or the business operations, in particular in the case of an asset deal.
-In a share deal, the essential criterion for the purchase price is the expected future income and not the value of the assets, but the condition of the assets provides information about the performance of the company as a basis for the income value.
-A possible investment backlog could have a negative impact on the continuation of business operations, on expected earnings and on future cash flow.
+Finally, prospective buyers will also evaluate the assets of the company or business in the financial due diligence process, particularly in the case of a Asset Deal.
+In a Share Deal, the key criterion for the purchase price is the expected future earnings and not the value of the assets, but the condition of the assets provides information about the company’s performance as a basis for the earnings value.
+Any investment backlog could have a negative impact on the continued operation of the business, expected earnings and future cash flow.
 If the utilization of assets depends on specific contracts or even property rights, the value of the assets may be significantly affected as a result and earnings may be jeopardized.
-In such cases, the outcome of commercial due diligence and legal due diligence will affect financial due diligence.
-Watch out for such cross-effects when evaluating companies.
-The examination of intangible assets is also a component of financial due diligence.
+In such cases, the outcome of a Commercial Due Diligence and a Legal Due Diligence will affect the financial due diligence.
+Look for such cross-effects when evaluating companies.
+Examining intangible assets is also a component of financial due diligence.
 Assessing the value of intangible assets often requires extensive insight into the industry and a special level of sensitivity.
-Here, too, commercial due diligence, legal due diligence and also technical due diligence have an impact on financial due diligence.
+Here, too, the Commercial Due Diligence, the Legal Due Diligence and also the Technical Due Diligence have an impact on the financial due diligence.

 Financial due diligence can be completed within 2-4 weeks, depending on the complexity of the company.
 The results of the financial due diligence form an essential component for the company valuation and are a basis for the guarantees that are agreed in the transaction contract.